-Who we are: The Ohio EMA Radiological Branch is a team that has the capability to respond to nuclear and radiological emergencies on a 24-hour basis; we conduct nuclear power plant and transportation accident response planning and training as well as fostering support for the Utility Radiological Safety Board of Ohio (URSB).
+The Ohio EMA Radiological Branch team has the capability to respond to nuclear and radiological emergencies on a 24-hour basis; we conduct nuclear power plant and transportation accident response planning and training as well as fostering support for the Utility Radiological Safety Board of Ohio (URSB).

 Utility Radiological Safety Board

-- This section is comprised of regional and centrally located Health Physicist that have a wide range of responsibilities and tasks.
-This team maintain the capability to respond to radiological incidents at nuclear power plants affecting the state of Ohio.
-Additionally they coordinate and monitor the shipment of radioactive materials traveling through the state of Ohio.
-They also update and test the assessment tools vital to radiological response, to include the Emergency Response Data System (ERDS); and Transportation Tracking and Communications (TRANSCOM).
+This section is comprised of regional and centrally located Senior Health Physicists that have a wide range of responsibilities and tasks.
+This team maintains the capability to respond to radiological incidents at nuclear power plants affecting the state of Ohio.
+Additionally, they coordinate and monitor the shipment of radioactive materials traveling through the state of Ohio.
+They also update and test the assessment tools vital to radiological response.
 They develop, update and maintain procedures necessary for response to nuclear and radiological incidents.

-- Our team will teach and/or setup and host annual classes for emergency service personnel for the three nuclear power plant areas, on radiological emergency response procedures and first and emergency responders statewide.
+- Our team will teach and/or set up and host annual classes on radiological emergency response procedures for emergency service personnel for Ohio's three nuclear power plant areas and also for first and emergency responders statewide.

 - Our team also teaches classes for emergency response groups working in the State Emergency Operations Center and in the field.

-- Our team plans for and annually exercises the state's response to emergencies at the three nuclear power plants affecting Ohio (Perry Nuclear Power Plant, Davis-Besse Nuclear Power Station, and Beaver Valley Power Station).
+- Our team plans for and annually exercises the state's response to emergencies at the three nuclear power plants affecting Ohio.

-- We annually revise and submit to FEMA the State Radiological Plan which must meet Nuclear Regulatory Commission and FEMA guidance which is also consists of the review and evaluation of county radiological response and plans.
+- We annually review, revise and submit to FEMA the State Radiological Emergency Plan which must meet Nuclear Regulatory Commission and FEMA guidance which is also consists of the review and evaluation of county radiological response and plans.

 Annual Letter of Certification